Frequently Asked Questions for Ed.D.

 The Doctor of Education (EdD) degree at the University of Florida is an established doctoral degree offered only in the College of Education.
 The online professional practice doctorate is designed to prepare practicing professionals serving or preparing to serve as educational leaders at all levels.
 The degree is designed to connect advanced graduate study with the problems of practice encountered by educational leaders and will prepare them to create a more seamless connection between theory, research, and practice.
 In addition, the online program meets the needs of adult learners by providing more self-directed, job-embedded learning application opportunities and by accommodating varied work schedules and family responsibilities.
 It extends the opportunity to receive an advanced graduate degree from the University of Florida to full-time educational professionals throughout the state and nation who cannot leave their families or cannot accommodate the financial sacrifices necessary for full-time on-campus study.

-The Professional Practice EdD in Curriculum and Instruction is designed specifically for the practicing educator.
+The Teachers, Schools, and Society (TSS) Professional Practice EdD in Curriculum and Instruction is designed specifically for the practicing educator.
 The following features are distinct:

 - The program is cohort based with participants working together as a community of learners to name, frame, and study common and individual problems of practice.

 - Courses specifically link theory and research to problems of professional practice within participants’ contexts.

 - Course assignments support educators in the application of and inquiry about their learning.

 - Qualifying examinations are organized around reflective portfolio entries in which participants demonstrate conceptual understanding and application of learning to problems of practice.

-- The dissertation is designed as a capstone experience in which participants design and implement studies focused around context based problems of practice.
+- The dissertation is designed as a capstone experience in which participants design and implement studies focused on context-based problems of practice.

 The audience for the professional practice doctorate in Curriculum & Instruction specializing in TSS is practicing educational leaders through the state and nation.
 We are seeking educational professionals who are working actively to create more just and equitable experiences for students, teachers, and communities.